-OR - (b) It is a matter to be dealt with through disciplinary procedures or by an appropriate management response (such as issuing management guidance to the colleague concerned). - 9.6 If a colleague is subject to an allegation of abuse against a Child/ Young Person or a Vulnerable Child/ young Person, all decisions should be clearly documented with advice sought from the Local Authority Safeguarding Team/LADO, HR and Safeguarding Leads as appropriate to the level of allegation prior to informing the colleague of any details of the allegation.

-NB: Aspris disciplinary procedures may be undertaken, even if the local safeguarding or police teams decide not to take further action).

-- 9.7 This initial discussion will determine the approach to be taken to informing the parent or carer of the child or children concerned.
-The DSP will be the point of contact for all matters concerning a particular case and he/she will liaise with the local Safeguarding team and co-ordinate any actions that they prescribe or recommend. - 9.8 An early recommendation from either the Designated Officer for the local authority or from the strategy discussion should determine whether and when the colleague who is the subject of the allegation should be informed of the allegation and whether they should be moved to other work or suspended whilst the allegation is dealt with. - 9.9 The Head Teacher is responsible for undertaking all such duties described above in the absence of the Safeguarding Person.
+OR - (b) It is a matter to be dealt with through disciplinary procedures or by an appropriate management response (such as issuing management guidance to the colleague concerned). - 9.6 If a colleague is subject to an allegation of abuse against a child/ young person or vulnerable individual, suspension should be considered pending investigation.
+Where a colleague is not suspended and is moved to another area, this should be an administrative role and not involve access to the alleged victim's records or contact with children/ young people or their families.
+All decisions should be clearly documented with advice sought from the Local Authority Safeguarding Team/LADO/On Duty Social Worker, HR and Safeguarding Persons as appropriate to the level of allegation prior to informing the colleague of any details of the allegation. - (NB: Aspris disciplinary procedures may be undertaken, even if the local safeguarding or police teams decide not to take further action). - 9.7 This initial discussion will determine the approach to be taken to informing the parent or carer of the child or children concerned.
+The DSP will be the point of contact for all matters concerning a particular case and he/she will liaise with the local Safeguarding team and co-ordinate any actions that they prescribe or recommend. - 9.8 An early recommendation from either the Designated Officer for the local authority (LADO) or from the strategy discussion should determine whether and when the colleague who is the subject of the allegation should be informed of the allegation and whether they should be moved to other work or suspended whilst the allegation is dealt with.

+9.9 The Head Teacher is responsible for undertaking all such duties described above in the absence of the Safeguarding Person.